jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The collision was so violent it ejected massive amounts of molten rock and debris into Earth's orbit.
 Gravity began pulling these fragments together.
 Over time, these fragments coalesced, cooling and solidifying into what we now know as the Moon.

-That's why there is little to no heavy elements like iron and gold on the Moon, it was mostly lighter stuff that got ejected away from Earth all those years ago.
+That's why there are little to no heavy elements like iron and gold on the Moon, it was mostly lighter stuff that got ejected away from Earth all those years ago.

 The collision between early Earth and Theia was so massive it melted Earth's core for billions of years.
 Yet, even this massive collision was controlled by the natural laws the entire time.